g4rzk/get_useragents/README.md

 ## GET-USERAGENTS

-This library is used to make it easier for developers or users to get random user agents from [https://useragents.io.](https://useragents.io)
+This library is used to make it easier for developers or users to get random user agents

 ### Installation
 You can install get-useragents by running the following command: